retrogrand/LogosOS/README.md

 - Implementing Θ as **logs + vectors + graph**.
 - Implementing the **Δ-ledger as a first-class logging substrate** with per-locality views.
 - Minimal φ: rule-based checks + self-prompting + Shelf-B.
-- Crux as a service layer around existing UIs/APIs, acting as context governor and tenant router.
+- Crux as a service layer around existing UIs/APIs, acting as:
+  - tenant router,
+  - context-envelope builder/compactor,
+  - expression/attunement layer,
+  - trust-metrics collector.

 This section will grow concrete as reference implementations mature.

 ---

-## 🛡️ 11 — Validation & Governance (Outline, v0.5.1)
+## 🛡️ 11 — Validation & Governance (Outline, v0.5.2)

 **Status:** outline — full governance patterns are in progress.
 [Ce5]